 Deliberate learning has been part of my daily routine since I started reinventing myself.
 And I believe every person should do it.
 Every person should set aside time for learning, challenging their beliefs, and asking questions.

 Often, I remind myself I’m no expert of anything and there are more things I need to learn.
-If a day passed and I haven’t learned anything vital for my craft, my goals, my growth as a human being, I feel guilty.
-Is it an obsession?
+If a single day passed and I haven’t learned anything vital for my craft, my goals, my growth as a human being, I feel guilty.
+Am I obsessed with learning?
 Maybe.

 Here are some self-education strategies that work for me: